 If you are not jailbroken there are two options for you to disable the camera shutter sound:

 - Flip the Mute switch on the side of your phone.
 The camera doesn’t make any sound in Silent / Mute mode.
-This doesn’t work in Japan and South Korea (probably others too) because, by law, the phone must make a shutter sound even on silent mode.
+This doesn’t work in Japan and South Korea (and probably others too) because, by law, the phone must make a shutter sound even in silent mode.
 You can thank the perverts who keep making upskirt photos for that.

 - Reduce the Media volume to zero in Settings before taking the picture.
 This, again, won’t work where, by law, the camera shutter must sound even on silent.